top of page

 High stakes tests like the LSAT are built to measure reasoning and logic, but

 they also test the limits of focus and stress tolerance.
 People with ADHD or anxiety often understand the material, but lose time (and points) managing distractions, perfectionism, or time pressure.
-That’s why LSAC allows accommodations for documented conditions that affect test performance.
+That’s why LSAC allows accommodations for documented conditions that affect test performance, similarly to accommodations for other standardized and high-stakes tests.

 If you haven’t already, it’s worth reading Extended Time for LSAT & MCAT: Why It’s Harder to Prove for High-Achieving Students for an overview of how LSAC reviews these requests.
 The process can feel unpredictable, but understanding what they’re looking for can help you avoid common pitfalls.